 CFL (Compact Fluorescent)

 These new small fluorescent bulbs often have screw bases that fit most lamp sockets and can be substituted for incandescent bulbs.
 CFL light bulbs also have many advantages over earlier fluorescents.
-They turn on right away (no start-up flicker), are quiet and the light is warmer and color-corrected.
+They immediately turn on (no start-up flicker), are quiet and the light is warmer and color-corrected.
 CFL bulbs are more expensive than most halogen incandescent bulbs but slightly less than LEDs ($2.50-$10 for most standard bulbs).

 T8 and T12

-HID (High-Intensity Discharge)
+HID Lightbulb (High-Intensity Discharge)

-HID bulbs create light by sending an electric current between two tungsten electrodes that are housed in a bulb filled with gas and metallic salts.
+HID bulbs create light by sending an electric current between two tungsten electrodes housed in a bulb filled with gas and metallic salts.
 The gas helps facilitate the generation of an electrical arc, which heats the metal salts and creates a plasma.
 This amplifies the light produced by the arc.
 These bulbs are highly efficient and have long lives, but emit a rather unpleasant light, though it has an almost sun-like luminescence.
-Consequently, they are usually employed in outdoor settings, for security or automotive headlights [Baumann, Schwieger, Wolff, Manders & Suijker 2015].

 HIDs can use the following gases/vapors: